janeczku/calibre-web/readme.md

 - Support for reading eBooks directly in the browser
 - Upload new books in PDF format
 - Support for Calibre custom columns
+- Fine grained per-user permissions

 ## Quick start

-1. Rename `config.ini.example` to `config.ini` and set DB_ROOT to the path of the folder where your Calibre library (metadata.db) lives
+1. Rename `config.ini.example` to `config.ini` and set `DB_ROOT` to the path of the folder where your Calibre library (metadata.db) lives
-2. To enable public user registration set PUBLIC_REG to 1
-3. To enable uploading of PDF books set UPLOADING to 1
-4. Execute the command: `python cps.py`
+2. Execute the command: `python cps.py`
-5. Point your browser to `http://localhost:8083` or `http://localhost:8083/feed` for the OPDS catalog
+3. Point your browser to `http://localhost:8083` or `http://localhost:8083/feed` for the OPDS catalog

 **Default admin login:**
 *Username:* admin
 *Password:* admin123

+## Runtime Configuration Options

+`PUBLIC_REG`
+Set to 1 to enable public user registration.
+`ANON_BROWSE`
+Set to 1 to allow not logged in users to browse the catalog.
+`UPLOADING`
+Set to 1 to enable PDF uploading.
+This requires the imagemagick library to be installed.

 ## Requirements